-The establishment files relating to 11 food business operations were examined by the audit team.
+The establishment files relating to 12 food business operations were examined by the audit team.
 The audit team reviewed non compliances identified and the follow up carried out.
 Where enforcement action had been taken, the records relating to the inspection which gave rise to the enforcement action were examined, as well as the subsequent inspections, in which follow up of the non compliances identified were reviewed.

 It was noted that where significant non compliances were identified, during official control inspections, follow up inspections took place.
-The audit team examined the records of such inspections and noted that non compliances were identified in the report to the FBO.
-However, the audit team noted that the information recorded was brief, but adequate.
-The audit team noted that there were clear records maintained of close out of non compliances as assessed on subsequent inspection reports.
+The audit team examined the records of such inspections and noted that they were detailed and each non compliance was addressed individually in the report and correspondence to the FBO.
+The audit team noted that clear records were maintained of close out of non compliances as assessed on subsequent inspections.

-The requirements set out in the service contract between the FSAI and Laois County Council regarding the follow up & close out of non compliances identified during official control inspections are being complied with.
+The requirements set out in the service contract between the FSAI and Limerick County Council regarding the follow up & close out of non compliances identified during official control inspections are being complied with.
 Follow up & close out of non compliances are being carried out by the County Council within their functional area.